tyler-technologies-oss/forge-design-system/docs/components/app-bar/search/search.md

 ### Default app search
 This is the standard search used in the app bar.
-It's used for searches within a page, app, or product suite.
+It's used for searches within an app or product suite.
 Common examples include: searching for a user, record, incident, case, or setting.
 If the search is contextual within the app, be sure to use placeholder text to clearly indicate the context.

 <ImageBlock>